Allow "type aliases" for explicit instantiations of member function templates

 Essentially, the strategy would be to replace generated symbol names like

 CkIndex_Foo, CProxy_Foo, and CBase_Foo with templates along the lines of

 ck::index<Foo>, ck::proxy<Foo>, ck::base<Foo>, so that the defined alias will be handled correctly by the underlying compiler.

-#2 Updated by Nils Deppe 18 days ago
+#2 Updated by Nils Deppe almost 2 years ago

 Alright, cool.
 I'm not sure how far along you are with replacing interface files, but I have managed to eliminate them in our code base.
 The major outstanding thing I haven't done (haven't had time yet) are reduction targets, but I can do entry methods, many with automatic registration, and variadic entry methods.
 If you're interested then once this code has been thoroughly tested over the next month or two I can explain it.
 It'll be available on GitHub in our many repo soon.